VIDEO MEMORIAL TRIBUTE: Space Coast Sports Hall of Fame Honors Eastern Florida Coach Jim Grimes

 Passed Away at 45 Years Old

-ABOVE VIDEO: A Titan left us when Jim Grimes passed away January 30 of this year.
+ABOVE VIDEO: A Titan left us when Jim Grimes passed away January 30, 2017.
 The popular coach of Eastern Florida State College’s women’s basketball team, Grimes was only 45 years old.

 GOD CALLED GRIMES TO COACH

-BREVARD COUNTY, FLORIDA – A Titan left us when Jim Grimes passed away January 30 of this year.
+BREVARD COUNTY, FLORIDA – A Titan left us when Jim Grimes passed away January 30, 2017.
 The popular coach of Eastern Florida State College’s women’s basketball team, Grimes was only 45 years old.

 The Greenville, North Carolina, native joined EFSC in 2010, taking over the women’s basketball program in 2013 and leading them to Southern Conference titles and NJCAA Regional 8/FCSAA tournaments the past two seasons.
 Basketball was his passion and his ministry.